Bristol Myers Squibb: 2000 to 2010

-2010 onward
+2010-present

 In 2010, Lou Schmukler joined Bristol-Myers Squibb as the president of global product development and design.
 Schmukler led the team that completed the company's strategic transformation to a specialty biopharmaceutical company that had begun in 2007.
 As of 2011, the company had a dozen manufacturing facilities and six product development sites.

-Citing major developments and a market capitalization of US$87 billion and stock appreciation of 61.4%, Bristol-Myers Squibb was ranked as the best drug company of 2013 by Forbes magazine.
+The company was ranked as the best drug company of 2013 by Forbes magazine.

 In December 2014, the company received FDA approval for the use of the PD-1 inhibitor nivolumab (Opdivo) in treating patients whose skin cancer cannot be removed or have not responded to previous drug therapies.
 In February 2015, the company initiated a research partnership with Rigel Pharmaceuticals which could generate more than $339 million.
 In March, the company obtained an exclusive opportunity to both licence and commercialise PROSTVAC, Bavarian Nordic's phase III prostate-specific antigen targeting cancer immunotherapy.
 Bavarian Nordic would receive an upfront payment of $60 million and incremental payments up to $230 million, if the overall survival of test patients exceeds that seen in Phase II tests.
 Bavarian could also receive milestone payments of between $110 million and $495 million, dependent on regulatory authorization, and these payments have the potential to total up to $975 million.

-In May 2015, Dr. Giovanni Caforio became CEO of the company; Caforio was formerly the company's COO and succeeded Andreotti upon his retirement.
-Andreotti subsequently succeeded James Cornelius as executive chairman upon his retirement.
+In May 2015, Giovanni Caforio became CEO of the company; Caforio was formerly the company's COO and succeeded Lamberto Andreotti upon his retirement.
+Andreotti subsequently succeeded James Cornelius as Executive Chairman upon his retirement.

-In late February 2017, The Wall Street Journal and Fortune, among others, reported that activist investor Carl Icahn had taken a stake in the company, signaling a potential future takeover from the likes of Gilead Sciences.

-In April 2018, the company reported net income of $1.5 billion, or 91 cents per share, for the first quarter of the year, thanks to the increased sales of their cancer drug Opdivo.